The main difference between AI and Process Mining: it’s about data structure and models

 In Machine Learning, instead of coding an algorithm to perform a task you need, you try to teach an algorithm to perform an activity by providing input data (sometimes, lots of data).
+This training requires algorithms that allow the machine to “learn” from historical data and then model and act on the new data it will receive for processing.
 Algorithms for classification, clustering, and regression became the very building blocks of modern AI.
+In almost every AI project, there is an important data preparation journey until the most appropriate model is found.

 Where has AI been more successful recently?
 In scenarios where there is a more fixed, stable structure to the input data.
 Images, for examples, are always matrices of Red, Green or Blue (RGB), or something equivalent to this.
 AI now excels in recognizing images.